Algorithm Update

 Scale of the volatility

 Over 16% of pages holding top-10 rankings after the update had not ranked in the top 20 before it started, according to Semrush tracking data.
-That churn rate was the highest recorded in four years.
-For context, the March 2025 update produced meaningfully lower top-10 displacement than June.
+That churn rate was the highest recorded in the four years since Semrush began tracking the metric, and 72.4% higher than the March 2025 core update produced.

 The update appeared to have at least two distinct waves of effects, with ranking movements continuing to compound across the rollout rather than settling after an initial shift.